freinric/Spatial-Point-Process-Analysis-Red-Foxes-in-BC/README.md

-# 589Project
+# Spatial Point Process Analysis: Red Foxes in BC.
-Repository for Data-589 Project
+This is the repository for the UBC MDS Data-589 group project, forked from the original repository.